Updated January 2022 to include a fourth article

 Kevin O’Grady, Lead Consultant for Research, Culham St Gabriel’s

 Welcome to the first edition of the CStG Research Bulletin.
 We hope that this will be an annual feature, including articles based on the work taking place within our master’s and doctoral community of practice.
 The community of practice is a new venture for CStG.
 We are aiming to make better use of the potential within an important part of our grantee community, namely, those receiving support to study for higher degrees.
 The idea has been to bring these colleagues together into a community of practice for mutual support, and, also, to turn outwards to the wider RE / R&W subject community and share the ideas that they have developed together.
 Readers of this editorial introduction may have attended our July 13 Summer Showcase event, the five presentations at which were our first way to share the group’s work with the wider subject community.
 A recording of the Summer Showcase can be accessed at https://www.reonline.org.uk/research/resources-from-rexchange-and-partner-conferences/rexchange-summer-showcase/ .
-The three articles in this Research Bulletin relate closely to Summer Showcase presentations, usually by exploring the same themes in more detail.
+The four articles in this Research Bulletin relate closely to Summer Showcase presentations, usually by exploring the same themes in more detail.

 The 2020-2021 community of practice had 28 members: 24 master’s students, 4 PhD students, 23 of whom are also full-time teachers in schools (3 primary, 20 secondary).
 The story of the group’s joint work is as follows.
 We met together for the first time in September 2020.
 All our meetings have been virtual.
 The first meeting was a chance for each member to introduce him or herself, but from the little each person had time to say, rich content and the potential for strong interconnections and conversations could already be sensed.